REst-1988/MasirGithubUsers/README.md

 Introduction
 ------------
-This project is created for recruitment challenge of Masir.
+This project is created for the recruitment challenge of Masir.
 Using "https://masir.io/github-users/" instruction.

-This app is created to get Github users and capable of searching thorough users. selecting a user lead to show the user detail page and show its followers and following.
+This app is created to get Github users and is capable of searching through users. selecting a user shows the user detail page and its followers and following.

-For getting Github API it needs a Token which should be send to git server in the request header. the full instruction would be on "https://docs.github.com/en/rest/users?apiVersion=2022-11-28".
+Getting Github API needs a Token which should be sent to the git server in the request header. the full instruction would be on "https://docs.github.com/en/rest/users?apiVersion=2022-11-28".

 Highlights